Cross Dataset References

 Let’s look at what we’ve added.

-of your referenced document, and which should return a string in the shape of a URL to the document editing pane address in the target dataset studio.
-This field is used to create a direct link from the reference preview to its editing environment (providing your editors have access to it, of course). - Moving along, we see that a second entry has been added to the
+• The studioUrl field on line 6 accepts a function, which is invoked with the type and id of your referenced document, and which should return a string in the shape of a URL to the document editing pane address in the referenced dataset studio.
+This field is used to create a direct link from the reference preview to its editing environment (providing your editors have access to it, of course).

 However, unlike references within a single dataset, the studio will allow you to proceed with deleting or unpublishing documents that have cross-dataset references.